brightway-lca/brightway2/docs/index.rst

 Please see `the main Brightway2 site <http://brightwaylca.org>`_ for an introduction.

 .. note::
     Brightway2 is currently only compatible with python 2.7, not python 3.
-Not all Brightway2 dependencies are compatible with Python 3.
+Work on Python 3 support is ongoing.

 Documentation
 =============

 Documentation is available on several levels.
 First, this general documentation gives an overview to the main ideas and structures in Brightway2.
-The actual code is split into several different :ref:`packages` - e.g data, calculations, analysis - and each package has documentation that gives more specific details on its functions.
+The actual code is split into several different :ref:`packages` - e.g data, calculations, analysis, ui - and each package has documentation that gives more specific details on its functions.
 Finally, there are a set of ipython notebook :ref:`tutorials` and :ref:`examples` that can be read or downloaded and run, and provide more practical advice on applying Brightway2.

 Table of contents
 =================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    quickstart
    installation
    configuration
    faq
    tutorials
-   key-concepts
+   key-concepts/index
    contributing
    packages
    credits